SirAnthony/element.js/README.rst

 Along with the class comes additional functions:

-isElement, isArray, isHash, isFunction, isString, isNumber, isUndef
+isElement, isArray, isHash, isFunction, isString, isNumber, isError, isUndef

 This functions takes one argument and returns true if this variable has a specific type.